hyperFounder/cpp-notes/Introduction.md

 ### 3. Dynamic Memory Allocation

 - ```malloc``` and ```free``` in C corresponds to ```new``` and ```delete``` in C++
+- free is meant for malloc-allocated memory, not new.

 ```cpp
 #include <iostream>